 - Talk about your family and daily life.
-Be sure to include a photo of your family. - Keep it brief!
-Your sponsored student is still learning English. - Ask questions about their life.
+Be sure to include a photo of your family. - Keep it brief, especially if the student you sponsor is young. - Ask questions about their life.
 Encourage them in their studies, character, and faith.